rpdearden/Miscellany/How-to/Tnt Cheat Sheet.md

 **increase memory allocation**
 * (default is 16mb I believe).
-This must be done before reading in the data. mxram 2000;
+This must be done before reading in the data.

+mxram 2000;

 **Change tree buffer.**
-* This must be done after reading in the data. *separate paragraph* hold 10000;
+* This must be done after reading in the data.

+hold 10000;

 **Exhaustive search (implicit enumeration)**